 Even the greatest screenwriters bombed on their first try, so screenwriters should take comfort in knowing that all screenwriters, even the great ones, start from the same place.

 Don’t market that first script.
-Feel free to test it out in contests and by all means seek any feedback that you can get.
+Feel free to test it out in contests and, by all means, seek any feedback that you can get.
 But don’t market it.
 It’s not ready.
-And more important, you’re not ready.
+And more importantly, you’re not ready.
 Not yet.